Danilo Boza: Mirassol

 Still in 2015, Boza moved to Palmeiras, but featured rarely and joined Mirassol in 2016, being initially assigned to the under-20s.
 He made his first team debut on 12 July 2016, starting in a 0–0 home draw against Votuporanguense, for the year's Copa Paulista.

 Boza was definitely promoted to the main squad for the 2017 Copa Paulista, and scored his first senior goal on 15 July 2017, netting the equalizer in a 1–2 loss at Penapolense.
 On 6 July of the following year, after being a regular starter in the 2018 Campeonato Paulista, he was loaned to Portuguese side S.C.
 Braga.

 Assigned to Braga's B-team in LigaPro, Boza featured rarely and subsequently returned to Brazil and joined Athletico Paranaense in July 2019.
 On 11 September, he moved to Figueirense on loan, but only featured for the under-21 team in the Copa Santa Catarina.

 Back to Athletico for the 2020 campaign, Boza was assigned to the under-23 squad for the Campeonato Paranaense.
 After featuring rarely, he returned to Mirassol in July 2020, and helped the side to achieve promotion to the Série C as a starter.

 Santos (loan)

 On 2 June 2021, Boza was loaned to Santos until the end of the year, with a buyout clause.
 He made his debut for the club four days later, replacing Jean Mota late into a 3–1 Série A home win against Ceará.

 Juventude

 On 1 January 2022, Boza signed a permanent four-year contract with Juventude, also in the top tier.

+Vasco da Gama (loan)

+On 12 April 2022, Boza was loaned to Vasco da Gama for 2022 season.

+Urawa Red Diamonds

+On 25 January 2025, Boza was abroad to Japan for the first time and signing to J1 club, Urawa Red Diamonds for 2025 season.